Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-here $q:G\to\mathbb{C}^\times$ is the quadratic form associated to $\omega$. \end{example} The handlebody group representations from Theorem~\ref{thmmainbalancedbraidedcalc2} when given in this generality are new to the best of our knowledge.
-But under much stronger assumptions on the category $\cat{C}$, namely \emph{modularity} (to be defined momentarily), they relate to the Lyubashenko construction \cite{lubacmp,luba,lubalex} as we will detail now: A finite tensor category (a finite category with a rigid monoidal structure and simple unit, see \cite{etingofostrik}) that is equipped with a braiding is called a \emph{finite braided category}.
-For a finite braided category $\cat{C}$, we may define the \emph{Müger center} \cite{mueger}, i.e.\ the full subcategory of $\cat{C}$ spanned by all objects $X\in\cat{C}$ such that $c_{Y,X}c_{X,Y}=\id_{X\otimes Y}$ for all $Y\in \cat{C}$.
-A finite braided category whose Müger center is trivial in the sense that it is generated under finite direct sums by the monoidal unit is called \emph{non-degenerate}.
+The handlebody group representations from Theorem~\ref{thmmainbalancedbraidedcalc2} (and in particular Corollary~\ref{corhopf}) when given in this generality (note in particular that no non-degeneracy of the braiding is assumed) are new to the best of our knowledge.
+However, under much stronger assumptions on the category $\cat{C}$, namely \emph{modularity} (to be defined momentarily), they relate to the Lyubashenko construction \cite{lyubacmp,lyu,lyulex} as we will explain now: For a finite braided tensor category $\cat{C}$, we may define the \emph{Müger center} \cite{mueger}, i.e.\ the full subcategory of $\cat{C}$ spanned by all objects $X\in\cat{C}$ such that $c_{Y,X}c_{X,Y}=\id_{X\otimes Y}$ for all $Y\in \cat{C}$ (these objects are called \emph{transparent}).
+A finite braided tensor category whose Müger center is trivial in the sense that it is generated under finite direct sums by the monoidal unit is called \emph{non-degenerate}.
 Recently, there has been significant progress in the understanding of non-degeneracy through the equivalent characterizations given in \cite{shimizumodular} and the factorization homology approach in \cite{bjss}.
-A \emph{finite ribbon category} is a finite braided category equipped with a balancing compatible with the duality.
-By Theorem~\ref{thmcycle2} this is precisely a $\Fin$-valued cyclic $\RBr$-algebra with simple unit whose Grothendieck-Verdier structure comes from rigidity.
 A \emph{modular category} is a finite ribbon category whose underlying finite braided category is non-degenerate (it is important to remark that this definition does \emph{not} include semisimplicity).
 Modular categories are absolutely central objects living at the intersection of conformal field theory, topological field theory and representation theory.
-A thorough discussion of modular categories is beyond the scope of this article; a biased and by no means exhaustive list of references is \cite{baki,huang, kl, turaev,BDSPV15, jfcs}.
+A thorough discussion of modular categories is beyond the scope of this article; a biased and by no means exhaustive list of references is \cite{rt1,baki,huang, kl, turaev,BDSPV15, jfcs}.